openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

         This principle guided the design of his ODF Web Framework.
 NO CONVERSION simply means that Jos does not try to heuristically (aka lossy) map ODF to HTML and then map HTML heuristically (aka lossy) back to ODF.
 Instead Jos decided to have a clean 2-tier architecture which cleanly separates the content- and the view layer: ODF is content and HTML is the view.
-I think that™s the right approach.
-Even more: I think if you start adding smart conversions/heuristics and other intelligent mappings things will get ugly sooner or later.
+I think thatâ€™s the right approach.
+Even more: I think if you start adding â€œsmart conversionsâ€/â€heuristicsâ€ and other â€œintelligent mappingsâ€ things will get ugly sooner or later.
 [And from my experience on OpenOffice.org filter hacking things will get messy sooner than you like.
-Always keep Murphy™s law in mind: What can go wrong will go wrong!].
+Always keep Murphyâ€™s law in mind: What can go wrong will go wrong!].

 We also had a chance to talk about Operational Transformation (OT) in the context of ODF.
-        I tried to argue that what is really missing in ODF is a list of atomic changes a user can make to an ODF document.
-If we had this list of atomic changes we could build a transformation on top of it.
-For OT it is very important that you have atomic operations, since you need operation transformations for every pair of operation.
+        I tried to argue that what is really missing in ODF is a list of â€œatomic changesâ€ a user can make to an ODF document.
+If we had this list of â€œatomic changesâ€ we could build a transformation on top of it.
+For OT it is very important that you have â€œatomicâ€ operations, since you need operation transformations for every pair of operation.
 E.g. if you have |OPS|
         operations you need |OPS x OPS| transformations.
 So keeping |OPS| small is quite important!

 Assembling the list of atomic operations is a lot of work --- admitted.
 However it is work
         that every designer of an API needs to do anyway.
-I really believe that some input from the ODF API projects like Oracles™ ODFDOM, IBM™s Simple API for ODF, ANR™s LPOD and Jos™ ODFKit could really help.
+I really believe that some input from the ODF API projects like Oraclesâ€™ ODFDOM, IBMâ€™s Simple API for ODF, ANRâ€™s LPOD and Josâ€™ ODFKit could really help.

 Let me finish my post by a classification of change to an ODF document: